Zed-Bailey/Kindle_Dashboard/readme.md

 you can view some hardware information about your kindle with `cat /proc/cpuinfo`

 # Building application

-vector template was created using online vector tool called 'vectr' **on your computer not kindle** make sure you have go installed, currently the project is using go 1.19 clone this repo
+**on your computer not kindle** make sure you have go installed, currently the project is using go 1.19 clone this repo